 Worship throughout the Year

-Choral Evensong is sung on Wednesdays every month and a healthy number of local residents attend.
+Choral Evensong is sung on either Wednesday or Thursday every week and a healthy number of local residents attend.
 And on the afternoon of Christmas Eve the Chapel is filled with nearly one thousand worshippers for its service of Lessons and Carols.

 Situated underneath Chapel 'The Crypt' is at the heart of chaplaincy.
 This multipurpose space accommodates the following events and activities: intimate services of Holy Communion, group bible study, confirmation preparation, experiential prayer and contemporary worship, and pastoral conversation.